-Dance can be a life-changing experience helping children to develop self-confidence, social skills, and simultaneously improve their cognitive and academic capabilities as well as health and fitness -Jigish Sonagara
+Dance can be a life-changing experience.
+Benefits of dance include helping children develop self-confidence, social skills, and simultaneously improve their cognitive and academic capabilities as well as health and fitness – Jigish Sonagara

 What is it about music that compels us to move and grove with it?
 To tap our fingers and feet, bob our heads to the tune, and experience the rush of adrenaline as we twist and shake?
 From infants to the elderly, the love of dance is universal, transcending nations and cultures, with people the world over developing their own unique styles and movements.
 For children in particular, dance can be a life-changing experience helping them develop self-confidence, social skills, and simultaneously improve their cognitive and academic capabilities as well as health and fitness.

 In a brilliant TEDed blog titled ‘Why Dance is as Important as Math in Education’, Sir Ken Robinson, the renowned global education reformer and Lou Aronica, the US-based author, argue that “dance can help restore joy and stability in troubled lives and ease the tensions in schools disrupted by violence and bullying… dance promotes many of the personal qualities that employers recognise as essential in a collaborative, adaptable workforce”.